 The aim of this project was to provide EU and national policymakers, agencies and services with a valuable insight into separated asylum-seeking children's views and perspectives.
 This will assist them in improving the quality of asylum conditions, as well as the legal procedures and relevant support structures in the states that host the children.

-The project deals mainly with children over 14 years of age and involves 12 countries across the EU.
+The project dealt mainly with children over 14 years of age and involves 12 countries across the EU.
 Separated foreign children do not always apply for asylum, but some may stay in the country irregularly under the supervision of the host state without undergoing asylum procedures.
-This latter category of children is not excluded from the study if the children concerned are under the host state's care.
-The target group is separated children who are third country nationals.
+This latter category of children was not excluded from the study if the children concerned are under the host state's care.
+The target group was separated children who are third country nationals.

-First, the project aims at the collection and examination through desk research of the relevant background information on the relevant legal and administrative provisions applicable.
+First, the project aimed at the collection and examination through desk research of the relevant background information on the relevant legal and administrative provisions applicable.

 Children sometimes flee their country of origin with their parents, other relatives or unaccompanied, for fear of persecution, displaced by war, or to escape from abusive environments or extreme poverty; occasionally they flee trafficking or sexual or labour exploitation.
 Among these children, those separated from both parents, or from their previous legal or customary primary care-giver are particularly vulnerable as they have often lost what is most familiar: parents, home, country, family, school, friends, language and culture.
 In accordance with their international obligations to respect, protect and promote children's rights, EU Member States should provide the best possible support to these children.

-The fieldwork research for the project has been carried out by the IOM in 12 EU Member States: Austria, Belgium, Cyprus, France, Hungary, Italy, Malta, the Netherlands, Poland, Spain, Sweden and the United Kingdom.
+The fieldwork research for the project was carried out by the IOM in 12 EU Member States: Austria, Belgium, Cyprus, France, Hungary, Italy, Malta, the Netherlands, Poland, Spain, Sweden and the United Kingdom.